WATCHMAN: A new way to reduce stroke

 - The WATCHMAN implant procedure usually lasts about an hour to 90 minutes and the patient is typically in the hospital for 24 hours.

-- Patients remain on warfarin for at least 45 days post-procedure until the device endothelializes.
+- Patients remain on prescription blood thinner medication for at least 45 days post-procedure until the device endothelializes.

 - By closing off the left atrial appendage, the risk of stroke may be reduced and, over time, patients may be able to stop taking anticoagulants.

 Learn more about the WATCHMAN implant procedure in this video.

 Dr. Bill Godley grew up in Fort Wayne, IN prior to receiving his bachelor degree from Northwestern University in Evanston, IL.
 He then went on to attend medical school at the Indiana University School of Medicine in Indianapolis, where he graduated with honors.
 Following this he completed his internal medicine residency at the University of Michigan in Ann Arbor.
 To round out his training, Dr. Godley completed general and interventional cardiology fellowships at the Texas Heart Institute in Houston, TX, where he served as chief cardiology fellow.
 Dr. Godley has an interest in all areas of cardiac and vascular interventional medicine – including complex coronary and peripheral revascularization, as well as minimally-invasive interventions for structural and valvular heart disease.